 - Wear bug-repellent clothing: Treat your clothing or purchase clothing pretreated with Permethrin.It’s as effective as 100 percent DEET and not only repels insects, it actually kills ticks, mosquitoes, chiggers, mites, and more than 55 other kinds of insects on contact.
 The active ingredient Permethrin is a synthetic molecule similar to pyrethrum which is taken from the Chrysanthemum flower.
 A single application lasts six washings or 42 days of sun exposure.
 Do not use the solution on your skin.

 - Multi-pronged approach: Other ideas for dengue virus prevention include purchasing Vitamin B patches or insect repellent bracelets to wear as extra protection.
 Another natural remedy involves using papaya leaf extract to prevent and treat dengue fever.
 You can also take a multi-pronged approach for preventing mosquito bites by using brands offering several complementary mosquito deterrent products from candles to lotion.

-Check out this Amazon slideshow for some of my favourite bug-battling travel products
+Check out these products on Amazon for some of my favourite bug-battling travel products

 For more safety tips on travel in Guatemala, read the post 16 Safety Tips for Travel in Guatemala